IsakJones/sorts/README.md

 outperformed other algorithms.
 Heapsort is also very fast, and surprisingly faster than mergesort, despite the intensive use of memory.

-These implementations draw heavy inspiration from Princeton's "[Algorithms Part 1](https://www.coursera.org/learn/algorithms-part1/home/welcome)" course on Coursera, though I have tried to make the implementations my own by writing out the algorithms from memory after at least one day of the corresponding lecture, and only double-checked the slides' code if I got stuck (Quicksort was particularly tricky to implement).
+These implementations draw heavy inspiration from Princeton's [Algorithms Part 1](https://www.coursera.org/learn/algorithms-part1/home/welcome) course on Coursera, though I have tried to make the implementations my own by writing out the algorithms from memory after at least one day of the corresponding lecture, and only double-checked the slides' code if I got stuck (Quicksort was particularly tricky to implement).